first95/SoftwareResources/Networking.md

 ## The Domain Name System
 Many people go their whole lives without knowing about IP addresses, because of a mechanism that prevents people and computers from needing to learn and remember the IP address of each computer.
 When you type `google.com` into your web browser, your operating system queries a local [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.
 The server then provides the IP address for `google.com`.

 None of the robot networks include a DNS server.
 Instead, a similar system called [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) is used.
 Rather than ending in .com etc, mDNS addresses will typically end in .lan for IPv4, or .local for IPv6.
+In this system, computers ask all neighboring computers if they know which IP address corresponds to the given hostname.

 ## Useful tools
 - `ping` is a command on Windows, Mac, and Linux that will test communications with another computer.